bd3young/TeamLeadApp/README.md

 Tap on the time entry to the right of the checkbox.
 Enter your desired time and tap ok to save.
 Tap cancel if you want to cancel.

-### AM/PM Rotations page
+### Shift page

 This page creates lists of currently working Officers.
 The top right corner of the page will display the number of Officers in the lists.
+You can use the search bar to filter officers by there shift.

 #### How To Give An Officer a Break/Lunch